weixian-zhang/FoodTruckJunkie/README.md

 * DevSkim VSCode extension - able to provide inline security assessment while writing codes on the fly.
 Example: using outdated Hash MD5 library.
 * Security peer review - security reviews can be done on high risk modules such as authentication, authorization, user management, cryptography and etc.
   Also based on secure coding practice checklists
+* Unit Testing - Aim for at least 90% of code coverage when writing unit test cases.
+Unut tests should also cover non-happy flows

  ### Security In DevOps Pipelines